 There is a long-standing, strong commitment to physician-scientist training at UC San Diego.
 Physician-scientist training has also recently assumed renewed importance nationally, at the National Institutes of Health, and at the University of California, San Diego

 School of Medicine.
-It is a particular emphasis of our Vice Chancellor for Health Sciences, Dr. David Brenner, and Dean of the School of Medicine, Dr. Steven Garfin, and our interim Chair of Medicine, Dr. Ehtisham Mahmud.
+It is a particular emphasis of our Vice Chancellor for Health Sciences, Dr. David Brenner, and Dean of the School of Medicine, Dr. Steven Garfin, and our Chair of Medicine, Dr. Zea Borok.

 Our Physician-Scientist Training Pathway in internal medicine is intended for individuals with a strong commitment to an academic investigative career.
 The program conforms to the

 American Board of Internal Medicine guidelines for research residencies.